Many parents panic when their child has a fever. The first time my child spiked a temperature of 102.5 °F/ 39 °C, I was very upset too.

 Leave her in the bath for 10-12 minutes, then get her out, dry her quickly and wrap her up snugly.
 Put her into bed, well covered up.
 This should help the fever rise to the point where it can be effective in resolving the illness.
 By morning, she may have a normal temperature.

 I have used the fever bath method for treating a fever on myself with great results too!
 Be sure to be drinking plenty of fluids.

-Another option is to use an infrared sauna to gently raise body temperature by a few degrees to hasten healing by stimulating the immune system.
+Another option is to use a near infrared sauna to gently raise body temperature by a few degrees to hasten healing by stimulating the immune system.
 I recently used this method to successfully stave off a serious virus that was going around our community.
-About 30 minutes in a near infrared sauna (I use this one) will successfully achieve this immune system enhancement.
+About 30 minutes in a near-infrared sauna powered by safe incandescent bulbs (I use this one) will successfully achieve this immune system enhancement.